City-of-Helsinki/linkedevents/README.md

 3. Configure the thing

-    Set the `ELASTICSEARCH_URL` environment variable (or variable in `config_dev.toml`, if you are running in development mode) to your elasticsearch instance.
+    Set the `ELASTICSEARCH_URL` environment variable (or variable in `config_dev.env`, if you are running in development mode) to your elasticsearch instance.
 The default value is `http://localhost:9200/`.

     Haystack configuration for all Linkedevents languages happens automatically if `ELASTICSEARCH_URL` is set, but you may customize it manually using `local_settings.py` if you know Haystack and wish to do so.